Wet process engineering: Dye types

 Acid dyes are water-soluble anionic dyes that are applied to fibers such as silk, wool, nylon, and modified acrylic fibers using neutral to acid dye baths.
 Attachment to the fiber is attributed, at least partly, to salt formation between anionic groups in the dyes and cationic groups in the fiber.
 Acid dyes are not substantive to cellulosic fibers.

-Basic dyes are water-soluble cationic dyes that are mainly applied to acrylic fibers but find some use for wool and silk.
-Usually acetic acid is added to the dyebath to help the uptake of the dye onto the fiber.

-Direct or substantive dyeing is normally carried out in a neutral or slightly alkaline dyebath, at or near boiling point, with the addition of either sodium chloride, sodium sulfate or sodium carbonate.
-Direct dyes are used on cotton, paper, leather, wool, silk, and nylon.

 Mordant dyes require a mordant, which improves the fastness of the dye against water, light and perspiration.
 The choice of mordant is very important as different mordants can change the final color significantly.
 Most natural dyes are mordant dyes and there is therefore a large literature base describing dyeing techniques.
 The most important mordant dyes are the synthetic mordant dyes, or chrome dyes, used for wool; these comprise some 30% of dyes used for wool and are especially useful for black and navy shades.
 The mordant, potassium dichromate, is applied as an after-treatment.
 Many mordants, particularly those in the heavy metal category, can be hazardous to health and extreme care must be taken in using them.

 Vat dyes are essentially insoluble in water and incapable of dyeing fibers directly.
 However, reduction in alkaline liquor produces the water-soluble alkali metal salt of the dye, which, in this leuco form, has an affinity for the textile fiber.
 Subsequent oxidation reforms the original insoluble dye.
 The color of denim is due to indigo, the original vat dye.